Powback/Bad-Company-2-Map-Editor/README.md

 * Frankelstner - For all his work in the BF modding scene.
 Also the Unarchiver and converter scripts.
 * Emulator Neuxus - For Rome, Venice Unleashed and Rime
 * sand2710 - For the .meshdata importer.
-* Badbaubau - For helping me with his BC2 modding experience.
+* Nasipal and Badbaubau - For helping me figure out how Frostbite works.